• Home

 IMG_2638In the meantime…

-IMG_5754Once the kitchen island with wood top arrived, it took us about an hour to put the frame of the kitchen island together and around 30 minutes to put in the each slide-out system.
-The base of the slide out system base was a tad bit longer than the cabinet base.
-Thus, we didn’t nail the plywood and left the back side of the cabinet open.
+IMG_5754Once the kitchen island with wood top arrived, it took us about an hour to put the frame of the kitchen island together and around 30 minutes to put in each of slide-out system.
+The base of the slide-out system base was a tad bit longer than the cabinet base.
+Thus, we didn’t nail the plywood and left the backside of the cabinet open.

 IMG_5759